sarathsaixxx/AI-for-Smart-Cities-Sustainability/README.md

 Refer to this drive link (if the above link crashes):  [README.pdf](https://drive.google.com/file/d/1OfBO1ERXs-fNfbAqFkUEK0qB-ZcoA-hI/view?usp=sharing)

-# How to Run the Project
+# How to Run the Project (If You Want to Run It Using Open-Source Tools Like VS Code, etc.)

 ## 1. Clone the Repository